AngelFP/VisualPIC/examples/example_1/README.md

 dc.load_data()
 ```

 Before actually visualizing any of the fields, it might be useful to check which fields are available for this simulation.
-This can be done by doing:
+This can be done by typing:
 ```python
 print(dc.get_list_of_fields())
 ```